atom/github/docs/react-component-atlas.md

 > > > [`<CommitPreviewItem>`](/lig/items/commit-preview-item.js)
 > > > [`<CommitPreviewContainer>`](/lib/containers/commit-preview-container.js)
 > > >
-> > > Allows users to view all unstaged commits in one pane.
+> > > The workspace-center pane that appears when looking at _all_ the staged changes that will be going into the next commit.
 > > >
 > > > [`<RemoteSelectorView>`](/lib/views/remote-selector-view.js)
 > > >